sbme-tutorials/sbme-tutorials.github.io/2019/CG/assignments/assignment4.md

 ## Part 1: Programming

 * Build your own volume rendering app with VTK & Qt
+* Use datasets provided in data directory (Head and Ankle)

 * Features
     * Support loading DICOM series dynamically using load button